 - The National Conference - held biennially over a long weekend and featuring a programme of inspirational speakers, all experts in their chosen fields.
 This has, in the past, included an AGM where all member Guilds have their say about the running of the Association.
 From 2019 the AGM will take place separately in London each year.

 - The National Exhibition - also held biennially - not just to inspire you and show off your own achievements but also to introduce the public to our crafts with practical demonstrations and workshops.
 The 2020 Exhibition will be held at Leigh Spinners Mill in Lancashire and will be titled Coal, Cotton and Canals.
 For further information please click here.

 - Summer School - A biennial week of hands-on tuition from expert crafts-persons, optionally residential.
-Summer School 2019's Brochure, Booking Form and Bursary application can be downloaded from this link; and the Summer School website can be accessed by clicking here
+Summer School 2019's Brochure, Booking Form and Bursary application can be downloaded from this link; and the Summer School website can be accessed by clicking here.

 - The COA - Certificate of Achievement and Certificate in Advanced Textile Studies in your chosen craft.

 - The Foundation Certificates - Foundation Spin is up and running with other craft area foundation courses being developed.